 Fees are the costs associated with various aspects of attendance at the University.
-See section 3.2 Fees and Financial Policies on page 39.
+See section 3.2 Fees and Financial Policies.

 Full-time Students

 Full-time students are enrolled in 3.0 or more units during the September to August graduate academic year.
 Graduate students enrolled in the Thesis or Thesis Continuation are considered full-time students.